 Best hybrid hatchbacks 2020

-The way hybrid hatchbacks work is very simple: most harvest energy from the car’s engine and brakes in order to charge a small battery.
+The way hybrids work is very simple: most harvest energy from the car’s engine and brakes in order to charge a small battery.
 This electrical energy can then be redeployed to make the car run more efficiently, working in conjunction with a petrol or diesel engine to provide drive.

 A pioneer of so-called ‘self-charging’ hybrid technology, Toyota has introduced its preferred method of electrification right across its range – right down to the Yaris supermini.
 Refreshed for 2020, the latest Yaris comes with a 1.5-litre three-cylinder petrol engine working alongside an electric motor (a cheaper non-hybrid version is also offered).
 A power output of 114bhp means performance is reasonable, while scaled-down Corolla underpinnings ensure it’s good to drive and comfortable on the move.
-Plenty of standard kit and updated infotainment also bode well; we expect to see the new Yaris arrive in showrooms in mid-2020.
+Plenty of standard kit and updated infotainment are also good news.
 Read our full review here.

 The Honda Jazz has been electrified for its third generation and packs a lot of technology into a small yet clever package.
 Power comes from a 1.5-litre petrol engine and a pair of electric motors, mated to a small battery and a CVT gearbox.
 The drivetrain feels well-engineered and is very refined, with a focus on efficiency that'll please private owners and company-car users alike.
 It's a little pricey, but you get a lot of practical hybrid supermini for your money.
 Read our full review here.

 Renault Clio E-TECH